 Stained Glass Window Cost Factors

-How much does stained glass cost?
 The following factors will determine how affordable or expensive it can be:

 - Artist – If you have a design to be commissioned, then who will make it will have a great impact on the cost of the project.
 There are many stained glass artists.
 Some are more popular than others, and some have more commissioned works than others.
 What is important is you choose the artist you want given the budget you have.

 - Complexity – Stained glass windows can be made of big cuts or small cuts of glasses fused together.
-When the design is made up of numerous small cuts of glasses, expect a higher cost.
+When the design is made up of numerous small cuts of glasses, expect a higher quote.

 - Materials – There are many types of materials used for a stained glass window.
 However, projects using beveled glass, colored sand-carved glass or painted glass are more expensive.